 Once attached, there are compounds in the tick’s saliva that help to pool blood under the surface.
 Then the tick just slowly sips until it becomes engorged and falls off.
 However, you don’t really want a tick to remain on you that long.
 Disease such as Lyme is carried within the body of the tick and it takes approximately 24 hours for the pathogens to transfer from the tick to its host.
 So you want to find the tick and remove it as soon as possible, but you need to do it properly.

 Now that you know the reason you can’t simply flick a tick off of you is that it truly has its “hooks” in you, you need to know how to properly remove it.
 Light a match?
 NO!
 Coat it with vaseline?
 NO!
 Safe tick removal is actually very simple, you just need to pull it off.
 Take a small pair of tweezers and get as close to the skin as possible.
 Then pull straight up.
 No twisting or jerking, but a firm pull.
 Be aware that you may actually leave some of these mouthpieces in the skin, but they do not carry the disease on their own and will work themselves out eventually.

 Do you find all of this fascinating or disgusting?
 Maybe a little of both?
 Interesting or not, I imagine you don’t want any tick getting its hooks into you.
 At Mosquito Squad of Southeastern Mass we don’t want that either.
 Instead, we would like to help keep them out of your yard altogether.

-Our barrier spray and tick tube systems will eliminate 85-90% of existing ticks in your yard and continue to work together all year long.
+Our barrier spray and tick tube systems will significantly reduce ticks in your yard.
 Have more questions about tick control?
 We’d love to hear from you.
 Call us today!